 Bangladesh votes in the first parliamentary election to be held in the country since the ouster of former prime minister Sheikh Hasina.

-Polls opened at 7.30 am and will close at 4.30 pm (local time).
-The counting of votes will begin right after.
+Polls opened at 7.30 am and closed at 4.30 pm (local time).
+The counting of votes has begun.

 Bangladesh’s Parliament (Jatiya Sangsad) has 350 members.
 Of the total 350 seats, 300 are filled through direct voting, while the remaining 50 seats—reserved for women—are filled through proportional representation.
 To form the government, a party or alliance must win at least 151 of the 300 seats filled through direct voting.